Meningitis in Cats: Signs, Causes, Treatments

 Meningitis is inflammation of the layer of protective tissue that covers the brain and spinal cord.
 That tissue is called the meninges.
 The suffix -itis means inflammation.
 Often if there is swelling of the meninges, there is also swelling of the brain it protects.
 Inflammation of the brain tissue is called encephalitis.
 Together, inflammation of both the brain and meninges is called meningoencephalitis.
 If the spinal cord tissue is also involved, it’s called meningoencephalomyelitis.

 Many of the causes of feline meningitis are infectious.
-Therefore, cats who spend time outside are at highest risk for meningitis.
-Those who are unvaccinated and live outdoors are at highest risk for contagious meningitis.
-There are no breed or sex differences in risk, although there does appear to be a genetic predisposition for the autoimmune (non-infectious) form of the disease.
-Meningitis is not directly transmissible between cats, although those who share an environment are also likely to share exposures to organisms that cause meningitis.
+Therefore, cats who spend time outside are at the highest risk for meningitis.
+Unvaccinated cats who live outdoors are at the highest risk for contagious meningitis.

 What Causes Meningitis in Cats?